2020 Compensation Project

 A statewide human resources team was appointed in June 2017 to review and update job families—classifications grouped by similar types of work and required training, skills, knowledge and expertise.
 Focus group discussions were conducted at each campus and institute to gain a better understanding of the roles and levels within each job family.
 The focus groups provided essential feedback to ensure the new and revised roles within each family are an accurate description of work.
 Position descriptions for regular staff also were used to validate the new job family descriptions.

+To date, more than 50 job family descriptions have been reviewed and updated to ensure accurate representations of work.
 Answers to frequently asked questions about the project are available for those who want to learn more.

-Phase 3 – Market-Based Pay Ranges and Benchmarking (Summer 2018)
+Phase 3 – Market-Based Pay Ranges and Benchmarking

 Statewide Work Team